-Other entities that may have alternative financial reporting requirements, such as public entities, will be allowed to submit relevant and applicable financial documentation that provide similar information and that will allow OBO to substantiate the public entity's financial qualifications and capabilities to participate in the program.
+Other entities that may have alternative financial reporting requirements, such as public entities and those that operate electric transmission or distribution services, will be allowed to submit relevant and applicable financial and/or audit documentation that provide similar information and that will allow OBO to substantiate the public entity's financial qualifications and capabilities to participate in the program.
 A certification by an officer of the entity and a narrative explanation by the public entity must accompany the submitted financial documentation.
 During the Scoring Phase, OBO will review these financial statements together with the applicant's submission of project-specific financial documentation discussed below, such as budgets, capital expenditures, and pro forma business case analyses as part of the applicant's overall showing of financial qualifications and capability.